Nevada Sportsbooks Permitted to Offer Rio Olympics Betting

 Once again, gambling is becoming more and more part of the mainstream with the anti-gambling prohibitionists losing steam every year.
 In addition to bettors being able to walk into their local Nevada sportsbook to plunk a few dollars down on their sport of choice, including Olympic events, they will also be able to bet online with licensed online casinos and poker rooms.
 Nevada has been out in front of the curve despite federal law that continues to ban sports gambling nationwide with the exceptions of Nevada, Delaware, Oregon, and Montana.
 Sportsbook Review has covered New Jersey's fight to allow state casinos to accept sports bets.

-Online sportsbooks have no such restrictions and are expected to spread a large variety of Olympic wagering markets and prop bets.
+Most Online sportsbooks such as BetOnline, Bookmaker and many others, have no such restrictions and are expected to spread a large variety of Olympic wagering markets and prop bets.